 I asked our own heart-health expert, Dr. Dwight Lundell, for his thoughts.
 Dr. Lundell knows the heart and cardiovascular system as well as anyone on the planet.
 During his 25-year career in medicine, he performed more than 5,000 open heart surgeries.
 And for much of that time, he toed the party line on saturated fat and cholesterol.

 But his own experience – and a closer review of the literature – caused him to reject the premise.
-He later wrote a book on the REAL causes of heart disease, which you can learn more about here.
+He later wrote a book on the REAL causes of heart disease.

 Dr. Lundell writes, “One wants their heart surgeon to be exacting.
 But, in the case of Dr. Shyam Kolvekar, who called for the banning of butter to prevent the epidemic of heart disease, he is exactly wrong!”